w1ngo/Capstone/README.md

 	noticeably longer to process, at no noteable increase in accuracy.
 It was not a long wait, simply longer than the time needed for .jpgs.
 For that reason, .jpg will likely be the desired filetype for processing images.
+	UPDATE: The cameras natively export .jpgs, and cannot be reconfigured to output a lossless or raw format.
+Camera parameters, such as contrast, brightness, sharpness, etc., can be controlled through the shell.
+Commands have been configured to automate the image-taking process, from detecting the USB-camera detection to sending the command to take a picture.

 Speed has not been an issue after basic optimization techniques were implemented.
 	Charts were made to identify "hot spots," and one major loop was reduced